OGRECave/blender2ogre/README.md

 ## About
 [The original version of this](https://code.google.com/archive/p/blender2ogre/) was a *single* monolithic Python file.
-This is not maintainable, and contains a tremendous amount of bugs.
-There was the need to export blender model to ogre from the console, thus I rewrote the whole script and split it into several files.
+This is not maintainable and contains a tremendous amount of bugs.
+There was the need to export Blender model to OGRE from the console, thus I rewrote the whole script and split it into several files.
-It has been well tested on linux 64-bit and should work with others.
+It has been well-tested on Linux 64-bit and should work with others.

 ## Authors
 This Blender addon was made possible by the following list of people.
 Anyone can contribute to the project by sending bug reports and feature requests [here](https://github.com/OGRECave/blender2ogre/issues).
-Naturally the most welcome contribution is actual code via [pull requests](https://github.com/OGRECave/blender2ogre/pulls).
+Naturally, the most welcome contribution is actual code via [pull requests](https://github.com/OGRECave/blender2ogre/pulls).
 If you are planning to implement something "big", it's a good practice to discuss it in the issue tracker first with other authors.
 So that there is no overlap with other developers or the overall roadmap.